Book Consultation

 What is the difference between a will and a trust for estate planning?

-How much will it cost to administer my estate when I die?
+How much will it cost to administer my estate?

 Can I have multiple wills to reduce probate?